The Menstrual Cycle: Best Foods for Each Phase

 Final Thoughts

-Syncing your workouts and nutrition with your menstrual cycle can help you feel more in tune with your body, improve performance, and reduce hormonal imbalances.
+Syncing your nutrition with your menstrual cycle can help you feel more in tune with your body, improve performance, and reduce hormonal imbalances.
 Remember, everyone’s cycle is different, so track your own symptoms and energy levels to find what works best for you.

 Let me know in the comments—have you ever adjusted your workouts based on your cycle?
 What changes have you noticed?